 Violence is not uncommon in the illegal sand mining trade.
 Another individual, Paleram Chauhan, 52, was shot dead after speaking out against the sand mining that was going on in his village.
 His son, Akaash Chauhan, decided to continue his father's crusade against the illegal sand mining industry.
 "My father's fight has become my fight," he told the Australian Broadcasting Corporation.
 "Sand mining is ongoing — my father was against it, I am against it and so is my family."

 A lucrative industry

 There's good reason illegal sand mining is so violently defended.
 Conservatively, the illegal sand mining industry is worth $250 million a year, which translates to significant sums for workers who would only receive poor wages elsewhere.
 One individual who had worked at a bank was paid 400 rupees per day, or $5.
-Working in the middle of the night, mining and carting away sand netted him five times that amount, a sum of money that goes a long way in India.
+Working in the middle of the night, mining and carting away sand netted him five times that amount, a sum of money that goes a long way in impoverished Indian communities.

 Sand mining is a necessary practice that will continue so long as there are buildings to be made.
-In India, there is enough sand to do so in a sustainable way when mining is targeted at the right areas, but corruption makes enforcing industry regulations impossible.
+In India, there is enough sand to do so in a sustainable way when mining is targeted at the right areas, but corruption makes enforcing industry regulations quite difficult.
 At humanity's current population and industrial scale, even extracting something as ubiquitous as sand can have drastic environmental consequences, underscoring the need for effective regulation.